Quitclaim deed vs. warranty deed: What’s the difference?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-There are several different types of deeds, and when you buy, sell or transfer ownership of a property to someone else, pay attention to the paperwork, especially the type of deed.
+There are several different types of deeds, and when you buy, sell or transfer ownership of a property to someone else, it’s important to pay attention to which type is in play.
 Two of the most widely used deeds in real estate are quitclaim deeds and warranty deeds — we break down the differences below.

 What is a quitclaim deed?

-There are many uses for a quitclaim deed, but one of the most common is to convey ownership between people who are related — spouses, ex-spouses or other family members.
+There are many uses for a quitclaim deed, but one of the most common is to convey ownership between people who are related, like spouses, parents or other family members.

 A quitclaim deed has its limits, but it can work well if the grantor truly has the legal rights to a property and there are no liens or other title issues.
 However, if it turns out the seller didn’t actually have the legal right to sell the property, the buyer has no warranty protections and would be left to defend themselves and their ownership of the property, potentially in a lengthy court battle.
 This underscores the importance of purchasing title insurance in case the ownership of the property is disputed.

 Quitclaim deed uses

-- Adding a name to the title, such as adding your spouse or child
+- Adding a name to the title, such as a spouse or child

-- Transferring ownership to a family member, such as a child, parent or sibling; since a quitclaim deed does not have any effect on the mortgage, it’s easy to transfer ownership to another person without burdening them with a loan
+- Transferring ownership to a family member, such as a child, parent or sibling — a quitclaim deed does not affect the mortgage, so you can transfer ownership to another person without burdening them with a loan

 - Transferring property interest to a business partner